Superexponential Dehn functions inside CAT(0) groups: The Main Theorem and open questions

 \begin{ques}[hyperbolic] The following questions are folklore. \begin{enumerate} \item Are there hyperbolic groups which contain finitely presented subgroups with Dehn function bounded below by an arbitrary polynomial function? \item Are there hyperbolic groups which contain finitely presented subgroups with exponential or superexponential Dehn functions? \end{enumerate} \end{ques}

 There are finitely presented subgroups of hyperbolic groups which are not hyperbolic.
-See \cite{MR1724853}, \cite{MR3822289}, and \cite{2018arXiv180809505K} for examples.
-All known examples are not of type FP$_3$.
-The Dehn functions of these subgroups are bounded below by a quadratic function and are bounded above by a polynomial \cite{MR1934010}.
+See \cite{MR1724853}, \cite{MR3822289}, and \cite{2018arXiv180809505K} for examples which are not of type FP$_3$.
+In \cite{2021arXiv210514795I} there is an example of a finite type, non-hyperbolic subgroup of a hyberbolic group.
+In \cite{2021arXiv211206531L} and \cite{2022arXiv220405788L} there are finitely presented subgroups of hyperbolic groups which are of type FP$_n$ but not FP$_{n+1}$ for $n \geq 3$.
+The Dehn functions of these subgroups (in all six references above) are bounded below by a quadratic function and are bounded above by a polynomial \cite{MR1934010}.

 \begin{ques}[Akermannian] Are there $\CAT(0)$ groups containing finitely presented subgroups with Akermannian Dehn functions? \end{ques}

 The hydra groups of \cite{MR3093501} (and the hyperbolic hydra groups of \cite{MR3134032}) are 2-dimensional $\CAT(0)$ groups containing finite rank free subgroups with Akermannian distortion.
 One can amalgamate a hyperbolic $F_\ell \rtimes F_k$ group with ultra-convex $F_k$ with a hydra group, identifying the $F_k$ with the highly distorted free subgroup in the hydra group.
 This yields a 2-dimensional $\CAT(0)$ group containing a free-by-free subgroup and a convex hydra subgroup.
 It is tempting to explore if some variation of the constructions in the current paper can produce subgroups of $\CAT(0)$ groups with Ackermannian Dehn functions.
 A direct application of the construction in this paper will not work because the highly distorted subgroup of the hydra group is not normal.